 In the infamous Arthur episode "Arthur's Big Hit", we're supposed to see Arthur slugging D.W. as a massive Kick the Dog moment.
 But given her complete disregard for the plane he's worked so hard on despite being repeatedly told not to, and the fact that she fails to apologize for what she did, it feels more like this.

-My Little Pony: Friendship Is Magic: In the episode "Putting Your Hoof Down", the episode involves Fluttershy going on an assertiveness rampage against her neighbors, all the while beginning her descent to Took a Level in Jerkass.
+The episode "Putting Your Hoof Down", involves Fluttershy going on an assertiveness rampage against her neighbors, all the while beginning her descent to Took a Level in Jerkass.
 Unbeknownst to her, Bon Bon and Cherry Berry, who were the victims of her wrath, were not only two of the many ponies who were present at Iron Will's presentation, but Bon Bon is also one of the ponies at the front row who threw Fluttershy into the back of the crowd.
 Therefore, lots of fans aren't particularly sad about Fluttershy's actions.
+In fact, it verges on Laser-Guided Karma, since it's implied Iron Will selected Fluttershy for his demonstration because she was cowering in the back ("If my techniques can work for this shy, little pony, then they can work for anypony!"), and she might not have taken to assertiveness quite so much if she had watched somepony else doing it instead of being thrust into the spotlight.